Search Keywords

 Temple University offers assistance to eligible students typically in one or any combination of the following four types of aid: scholarships, grants, loans and work-study programs.

-Students can submit the Free Application for Federal Student Aid (FAFSA) for the upcoming academic year to Temple University using school code 003371.
-The FAFSA will collect the personal and financial information to determine financial need.
-Federal, state and institutional funding is based on FAFSA information.
+You can submit the Free Application for Federal Student Aid (FAFSA) for the upcoming academic year to Temple University using school code 003371.
+You should submit the FAFSA prior to Temple University’s priority deadline of February 1.